-The following portion of this document contains notes on the contents, changes, and updates made to each version of the Standard Data Release.
-This is followed by more specific information on other data quality checks, reference tables common to all data modules, and traffic data.
+The following portion of this document contains notes on the contents, changes, and updates made to each version of the SDR.
+This is followed by more specific information on other data user aids, data quality checks, reference tables common to all data modules, and traffic data.
 Notes on prior data releases are maintained in this document for historical purposes.